cockroachlabs-field/cockroachdb-multiregion-k3s-vms-azure/README.md

-# CockroachDB Azure Multi Region Demo with k3s (Manual)
+# CockroachDB Azure Multi Region Demo with k3s and Virtual Machines Mixed Nodes (Manual)

 In this demo you will deploy CockroachDB across three Azure Regions.
-Regions will be running a K3s Kubernetes.
+Two regions will be running a K3s Kubernetes and the third region will be running Ubuntu based Virtual Machines.
 This is to demonstrate the flexibility that can be achieved in a variety of deployments scenarios.

 ## Requirements